medcomdk/dk-medcom-terminology/docs/index.md

 ## 1 Standard Documentation
 The standard documentation below provides the necessary content to understand the needs for modernization, the role of the Terminology server, what to implement and how to get a MedCom certificate.
 For this server, no use-cases have been prepared since the coded values depend on the type of message being sent and the content of the message.
-To get information about which code represents which message please go to use case for <a href="https://medcomdk.github.io/dk-medcom-acknowledgement/#11-use-cases" target="_blank">Acknowledgement</a>, <a href="https://medcomdk.github.io/dk-medcom-carecommunication/#12-use-cases" target="_blank"> CareCommunication </a>, and <a href="https://medcomdk.github.io/dk-medcom-hospitalnotification/#12-use-cases" target="_blank"> HospitalNotification</a>.
+To get information about which code represents which message please go to use case for <a href="https://medcomdk.github.io/dk-medcom-acknowledgement/#11-use-cases">Acknowledgement</a>, <a href="https://medcomdk.github.io/dk-medcom-carecommunication/#12-use-cases"> CareCommunication </a>, and <a href="https://medcomdk.github.io/dk-medcom-hospitalnotification/#12-use-cases"> HospitalNotification</a>.

 The standard documentation for Terminology includes:
 *	Technical Specifications in terms of the relevant IGs and clinical introduction to the content of the IG.